pensoft/OpenBiodiv/ontology/rdf-guide.md

 we link the TNU's to the scientific name they are symbolizing via `pkm:mentions`.

-**Def.
-(Taxonomic Name Usage):** *A taxonomic name usage is the mentioning of a biological taxonomic name or taxon concept label (see later) in a text, together with possibly a taxonomic status, bearing further information about the name:*
+A taxon name usage is the mentioning of a taxon name or a taxon concept label (see later) in a text, together with possibly an taxonomic status.

 ```
 <<Model>>=

 :TaxonomicNameUsage rdf:type owl:Class ;
   rdfs:subClassOf  pext:Mention ;
-  rdfs:comment "A taxonomic name usage is the mentioning of a
+  rdfs:comment "A biological name usage is the mentioning of a biological name
-biological taxonomic name or taxon concept label in a text."@en ;
+  (scientific name, taxon concept label, etc.), optionally with an authorship
+  and taxonomic status."@en ;
-  rdfs:label "Taxonomic Name Usage"@en .
+  rdfs:label "Biological Name Usage"@en .

 dwciri:taxonomicStatus rdf:type owl:ObjectProperty ;
   rdfs:label "taxonomic status"@en ;